-Grammarly brings its AI-powered proofreading tools to Google Docs | VentureBeat
+Grammarly brings its AI-powered proofreading tools to Google Docs

 Let’s face it: No one’s perfect.
 And that’s doubly true when it comes to spelling, grammar, and punctuation.
 But those writing mistakes could be costing you.
 Professionals with one to four promotions made 45 percent more grammar errors than those with six to nine promotions in the same time period, a recent study found.

-That’s why Alex Shevchenko and Max Lytvyn, software developers based in Kiev, Ukraine, set out to build a cloud-based, algorithmic English-language checker that could proofread just about any document.
+That’s why Alex Shevchenko, Max Lytvyn, Dmytro Lider — three software developers based in Kiev, Ukraine — set out to build a cloud-based, algorithmic English-language checker that could proofread just about any document.
 They launched their solution — Grammarly — in 2009, and today they announced support for one of the most popular word processors on the web: Google Docs.

 Grammarly on Google Docs launched in beta last month, but the integration goes live for more users this week.
 It requires the Grammarly for Chrome extension; when it’s active, you’ll see the Grammarly logo in the bottom right corner.